DoTheEvo/selfhosted-apps-docker/bookstack/readme.md

 └── ~/
     └── docker/
         └── bookstack/
-            ├── bookstack_data/
+            ├── 🗁 bookstack_data/
-            ├── bookstack_db_data/
+            ├── 🗁 bookstack_db_data/
-            ├── .env
+            ├── 🗋 .env
-            ├── docker-compose.yml
+            ├── 🗋 docker-compose.yml
-            └── bookstack-backup-script.sh
+            └── 🗋 bookstack-backup-script.sh
 ```

-* `bookstack_data/` - a directory with bookstacks web app data
+* `bookstack_data/` - bookstacks web app data
-* `bookstack_db_data/` - a directory with database data
+* `bookstack_db_data/` - database data
 * `.env` - a file containing environment variables for docker compose
 * `docker-compose.yml` - a docker compose file, telling docker how to run the containers
-* `bookstack-backup-script.sh` - a backup script if you want it
+* `bookstack-backup-script.sh` - a backup script, to be run daily

-You only need to provide the files.</br>
+You only need to provide the files.
 The directories are created on the first run.

 # docker-compose